 The town also recently opened the Mantamar Beach Club, housing a beautiful swimming pool, two jacuzzis, lounge chairs and cabanas, a seated restaurant area, and delicious food and drink to order (all directly on the beach).

 Tel Aviv is recognized as the LGBT capital of the middle east, and has recently become a top gay pride destination due to their world-renowned parties, DJs, and hot men.
 Although this country does not border any major ocean, the mediterranean beaches in Israel are just as gorgeous.
 Although Israel has historically been a socially conservative country, Tel Aviv is significantly more forward-thinking when it comes to the LGBT community.

 The gay beach of this city is known as Hilton Beach (due to its location in north Tel Aviv, just below the Hilton hotel).
 You can find this between the Metzitzim Beach and the Tel Aviv Marina.
-It is complete with plenty of watersports (windsurfing and kayaking, that is), and it offers public restrooms and free day lockers.
+There are millions of water sports out there, but when it comes to kayaking from campingfunzone.com, nothing beats it!